nickcharlton/dokku-cookbook/README.md

 ### Recipes

 * `dokku::default`: Includes install and provides the LWRPs.
-* `dokku::install`: Installs and configured dokku from the Debian package.
+* `dokku::install`: Installs and configures dokku from the Debian package.
 * `dokku::ssh_keys`: Adds SSH keys from attributes.
 * `dokku::plugins`: Manages plugins from attributes.
 * `dokku::apps`: Manages apps from attributes.